Gromov-Witten theory of target curves and the tautological ring: Reduction to genus one

 By the degeneration formula this equals

-Since the tautological rings are compatible with $\iota$ we can induct on the genus of $X$ to reduce to the case where $X$ is of genus 1.
-Let us fix a symplectic basis $\alpha, \beta$ of $H^1(X, \mathbb C)$ for this and the following sections.
-In this case we can use a different degeneration to simplify the problem still a bit.
-Namely $X$ can be degenerated to $X$ with a rational tail.
-This can be used to shift the $\omega$ insertions and all but one relative point to the rational tail.
+Since the tautological rings are compatible with $\iota$, we can induct on the genus of $X$ to reduce to the case where $X$ is of genus 1.
+Let us fix a symplectic basis $\alpha, \beta$ of $H^1(X, \CC)$ for this and the following sections.
+In this case, we can use a different degeneration to simplify the problem further.
+Namely, $X$ can be degenerated to $X$ with a rational tail.
+This can be used to move the $\omega$ insertions and all but one relative point to the rational tail.

 We have therefore reduced the proof of Theorem~\ref{thm:thm} to showing the following statements.